JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 For example, Microsoft's Price-to-Earnings (PE) ratio on the 6th of May, 2023 is reported to be 28.93 (Stockopedia), 32.05 (Morningstar), 32.66 (Macrotrends), 33.09 (Finance Charts), 33.66 (Y Charts), 33.67 (Wall Street Journal), 33.80 (Yahoo Finance) and 34.4 (Companies Market Cap).
 All of these calculations are correct, however the method applied varies leading to different results.
 Therefore, collecting data from multiple sources can lead to wrong interpretation of the results given that one source could be applying a different calculation method than another.
 And that is, if it is even freely available.
 Often the calculation is hidden behind a paid subscription.

-**This is why I designed the FinanceToolkit**, this is an open-source toolkit in which all relevant financial ratios ([130+](#available-metrics)), indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method ([proof](https://github.com/JerBouma/FinanceToolkit/blob/main/financetoolkit/ratios/valuation.py)).
+**This is why I designed the FinanceToolkit**, this is an open-source toolkit in which all relevant financial ratios ([150+](#available-metrics)), indicators and performance measurements are written down in the most simplistic way allowing for complete transparency of the calculation method ([proof](https://github.com/JerBouma/FinanceToolkit/blob/main/financetoolkit/ratios/valuation_model.py)).
 This allows you to not have to rely on metrics from other providers and, given a financial statement, allow for efficient manual calculations.
 This leads to one uniform method of calculation being applied that is available and understood by everyone.

 The Finance Toolkit not only supports Equities.
-Even for Currencies, Cryptocurrencies, ETFs, Mutual Funds, Indices, Money Markets, Commodities and more, the Finance Toolkit can be used to obtain historical data as well as important performance and risk measurements such as the Sharpe Ratio and Value at Risk.
+Even for Currencies, Cryptocurrencies, ETFs, Mutual Funds, Indices, Money Markets, Commodities, Key Economic Indicators and more, the Finance Toolkit can be used to obtain historical data as well as important performance and risk measurements such as the Sharpe Ratio and Value at Risk.

 The Finance Toolkit is complimented very well with the [Finance Database 🌎](https://github.com/JerBouma/FinanceDatabase), a database that features 300.000+ symbols containing Equities, ETFs, Funds, Indices, Currencies, Cryptocurrencies and Money Markets.
 By utilising both, it is possible to do a fully-fledged competitive analysis with the tickers found from the FinanceDatabase inputted into the FinanceToolkit.